The ABCs Of ROIC

 With over $2.8 billion in Total Assets ($3.8 billion total cap) and over 1,500 tenants, ROIC has been able to diversify its business model.
 As you can see below, ROIC has a diversified revenue stream with many recession resistant tenants listed in the Top 10 list (i.e. Albertsons (NYSE:ABS), Kroger (NYSE:KR), Savemart, CVS (NYSE:CVS), and Rite Aid (NYSE:RAD)).

-ROIC’s top 10 tenants only account for 20% of Total Annualized Base Rent and the largest tenant (Albertson’s / Safeway) only accounts for 6% of ABR (the second largest tenant (Kroger) only accounts for 2.8% of ABR.
+ROIC’s top 10 tenants only account for 20% of Total Annualized Base Rent and the largest tenant (Albertson’s/Safeway) only accounts for 6% of ABR (the second largest tenant (Kroger) only accounts for 2.8% of ABR.
 All other top tenants account for less than 2% of ABR individually.

 7 of 10 top tenants are daily-necessity retailers (supermarkets & pharmacies) and 80% of ABR is derived from 1,272 tenants (each accounting for less than 1/2 of a percent individually).